Borek Wielkopolski: History

 Borek was granted town rights in 1392 by Polish King Władysław II Jagiełło.
 It was a private town, administratively located in the Pyzdry County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1945.
 The occupiers operated a forced labour camp for Jews in the town.

 From 1975 to 1998 it was a part of Leszno Voivodeship.

+Transport

+Borek Wielkopolski lies on voivodeship road 438.

+The nearest railway station is in Jarocin.